davidluzhiyun/COMPSCI307D_portfolio/week10_cellsociety_analysis.md

 #### Good Example **you** implemented

 * Design
+  * For StationaryModel and CAs that use it, individual cells are responsible for returning the updated cell, and they pass their parameter to the updated cell.
+The model pass information about the types of their neighbours into the cells.
+The model doesn't know the internal workings of the cells while the cells are blind to the grid held in the model.

 * Evaluation
+  * The good encapsulation of this design enables the easy implementation some interesting features.
+  One example is that for spread of fire, one can make an entire forrest of tree cells with different probability of catching fire.
+By pass the neighbor information in the Neighbour class, implementing different neighbour and border policies has also been made easier.

 #### Needs Improvement Example **you** implemented

 * Design
+  * StationaryGameModel is constructed using an instance of Grid

 * Evaluation
+  * The methods in the Grid class such as putCellAt aren't used by StationaryGameModel, I should make an interface that only contain the used methods.

 ## Conclusions

 #### What part(s) of the code did you spend the most time on?
+* Refactoring my package to leave space for non-stationary CAs like Wa-Tor and segregation.

 #### How has your perspective on and practice of coding changed?
+* Now I am more mindful about what info each class is allowed to access and what should be hidden.
 #### What specific steps can you take to become a better designer?
+* The team workflow and planning is a mess this time.
+I need to facilitate communication within team better.
+And I should definitely make clear how the classes interact.